TheGreatestAtlas/LanRebuilder/README.md

 ## 🇬🇧 Description

-This program is used to rebuild `.lan` files from Reality Pump games.
+This package of programs is used to rebuild `.lan` files from Reality Pump games.
 If you want to add new entries to `.lan` files, it is better to use other tools that are easier to use, such as **LanEditor** from Alanov or **KS LangEdit** from RP.
 LanRebuilder – as the name suggests – is mainly intended for mass rebuilding of `.lan` files and organizing entries.